smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS]
 ### Implementing the Keyboard Delegate
-Using the `SDLKeyboardDelegate` involves two required methods (for handling the user's input and the keyboard's unexpected abort), as well as several optional methods for additional functionality.
+Using the `SDLKeyboardDelegate` is required for popup keyboards and popup menus with search.
+It involves two required methods (for handling the user's input and the keyboard's unexpected abort), as well as several optional methods for additional functionality.

 ##### Objective-C
 ```objc